SoltaniAnes/hyperv-pode-overlay/docs/api-reference.md

 If `force` is not provided or is `false`, the VM will be gracefully shut down.
 If `force` is `true`, the VM will be forcefully stopped.

-**Note:** When `force` is `false` or not provided, the shutdown integration service must be available and enabled on the VM.
-If it is not, a 422 error will be returned.

 Response 200:
 { "stopped": "vm1" }